Mirmik/articles/alang/en.md

 ### Lazy Internet Computing

 The solution of many computational problems is extremely easy to find in the internet search engines.
 Therefore, the smart _Silverfish_ interpreter, when encounters a particularly complicated calculation, does take any action upon it directly, but rather googles it for the previously published solution.
-Thus, the calculation of factorials of large numbers, or Fibonacci numbers, or like has in _Silverfish_ the complexity `O(1)`.
+Thus, the calculation of factorials of large numbers, or Fibonacci numbers, or like this has in _Silverfish_ the complexity `O(1)`.
 This revolutionary method sometimes even allows _Silverfish_ to predict and produce in the runtime (or compilation time for static variants) exception in the case when the algorithm would never return.

 That is, _Silverfih_ is occasionally able to solve the notorious [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).

 ![](https://habrastorage.org/webt/mh/mq/ky/mhmqkyr2wad6srhuhifvfcrn0fq.jpeg)

 If _Silverfish_ was unable to find an acceptable solution in the internet, it indeed performs the calculation itself and publishes it back to the internet.
-Both poor financial resources and considerations of ethical nature prevents us from storing everything calculated by _Silverfish_ worldwide, in our datacenter.
-That said, _Silverfish_ takes instead an advantage of decentralized storage, pushing the results to random forum boards.
-That perfectly works, thanks to the aforementioned approach to google this data when needed by another piece of the application.
+Both poor financial resources and considerations of ethical nature prevents us from storing in our datacenters everything calculated by _Silverfish_ worldwide.
+Instead, _Silverfish_ takes an advantage of decentralized storage, pushing the results to random forum boards.
+That perfectly works thanks to the aforementioned approach to google this data when needed by another piece of the application.

 ### Smart Language

 They say, the developer’s time is quite expensive.
-A considerable amount of this time is spent not on writing code and building software architecture, but on on-stop fighting spelling errors and syntactic inaccuracies.
+A considerable amount of this time is spent not on writing code and building software architecture, but on non-stop fighting with spelling errors and syntactic inaccuracies.
 Modern languages in general are very intolerant to human imperfection.

 Not _Silverfish_ though.